Create an ODBC Connection

-Before starting, make sure you have opened MS Access with your UW NetId Credentials.
+Before starting, make sure you have opened Microsoft (MS) Access with your UW NetId Credentials.

-The steps below describe how to create a connection between your computer and an EDW database on a remote server, using MS Access as the query tool.
+The steps below describe how to create an Open Database Connectivity (ODBC) connection between your computer and an Enterprise Data Warehouse (EDW) database using MS Access as the query tool.
 After the connection is established, you will be able to link to views in the database, enabling you to start writing queries.

 - From MS Access, open the database in which you want to work – either a new database or an existing one.